Animals in Islam: Pre-7th century

 In the Arabian Peninsula before the advent of Islam in the 7th century CE, Arabs, like other people, attributed the qualities and the faults of humans to animals.
 Virility, for example, was attributed to the cock; perfidy to the monkey; stupidity to the lizard; and boldness to the elephant.

 Based on the facts that the names of certain tribes bear the names of animals, survivals of animal cults, prohibitions of certain foods and other indications, W. R. Smith argued for the practice of totemism by certain pre-Islamic tribes of Arabia.
 Others have argued that this evidence may only imply the practice of a form of animalism.
 In support of this, for example, it was believed that upon one's death, the soul departs from the body in the form of a bird (usually a sort of owl); the soul-as-bird then flies about the tomb for some time, occasionally crying out (for vengeance).

+Animal rights in Islam and the teachings and practices of Prophet Muhammad

+Animal rights in Islam and the teachings and practices of Prophet Muhammad hold a significant place.

+Islam is a universal religion.
+Therefore, the importance and perspective it gives to the issue of "rights" encompasses not only human beings who are Muslim but all of creation.
+Islam has placed all Muslims rights under protection.
+Within this broad perspective on rights, animal rights also hold a significant place.
+In the life of the Prophet of Islam, Muhammad, there are many examples related to this subject.
+These accounts are based on transmitted reports preserved in the Islamic tradition.